arjenk/mediamosa-doc/authorisation.md

   rights for other EGA’s are ignored, since users and groups are unique to each EGA.
 A user or group from a different EGA can never own or have rights to a media file.

+Adding more rules to one object allowes more users to view the object.
+An object with rules: acl_realm=surfnet.nl and alc_domain=xs4all.nl will allow surfnet and xs4all.nl.

+### Sitebuilder implementation

+The sitebuilder implementation uses currently acl_domain and acl_realm.

+The domain of the user is determined from resolving the hostname from the ip address of the visitor.